ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 All the methods on ``Turtle`` that we’ve discussed so far have had a ``void`` return type.
 Such methods are sometimes called **void methods**.
-Because a ``void`` method doesn’t return any value, the only point of calling one is because it has some **side effect**—it changes the state of the object or maybe causes something to happen like drawing a line on the screen.
+Because a ``void`` method doesn’t return any value, the only point of calling one is because it does something that can be observed by the user or by other code—it changes the state of the object or maybe causes something to happen like drawing a line on the screen.
 Or both.
+These things they do are sometimes called “effects”.

-In contrast methods with a return type of anything `other` than ``void`` are called **non-void** methods.
+In contrast, methods with a return type of anything `other` than ``void`` are called **non-void** methods.
 These methods **return** a value that the code calling the method can use.
 And because methods are invoked on an object, these methods can be used to return values that tell us things about an object’s internal state.

-In well-designed programs, non-void methods typically don’t have side effects.
+In well-designed programs, non-void methods typically don’t have effects; they just compute and return a value.
 And void methods obviously can’t return values.
-So most methods are of one kind or the other: either a void method which is called for some side effect or a non-void method that is called to compute a value but otherwise has no effect.
+So most methods are of one kind or the other: either a void method which is called for some effect or a non-void method that is called to compute a value but otherwise has no effect.
 To put it another way, void methods `do things` while non-void methods `produce values`.

 Accessors / Getters